Hiring Manager: Simone Ward

 - Diversity and Inclusiveness: Educational inequity is linked to race, power, and privilege, and so we take action to shift this paradigm by reflecting on our own identities, creating an inclusive and diverse community, and leveraging our differences as strengths

 Educators for Excellence believes in providing employees with benefits to support self-care, wellness, and financial stability.
-The organization values the whole person and provide benefits such as; paid time off, health insurance plans, competitive salaries that include pre-tax benefits, and cell phone reimbursements.
-See more information about E4Es benefits here.
+We value the whole person and provide benefits such as; paid time off, health insurance plans, competitive salaries that include pre-tax benefits, and cell phone reimbursements.
+See more information about our benefits here.

-Educators for Excellence is an equal opportunity employer, and predominantly partners with low-income communities of color.
-Therefore, although race and other identity markers are never used to make final hiring decisions, we place a particular focus on recruiting staff members who share the backgrounds of communities we serve.
+Educators for Excellence is an equal opportunity employer.
+We predominantly partner with low-income communities of color.
+Therefore, though race and other identity markers are never used to make final hiring decisions, we place a particular focus on recruiting staff members who share the backgrounds of the communities we serve.